 There are five load lines, which depend on the weather conditions and the salinity of the water, namely: Summer, Winter, Tropical, Fresh and Tropical Fresh.
 A maximum draft exists for each of these load lines and accordingly this results to a maximum deadweight.
 This table of the Baltic Questionnaire asks for the deadweight and drafts of each load line.
 This information can be found in the vessel’s Capacity Plan, however in some cases only the summer deadweight and draft are specifically included, in which case you will need to ask the vessel’s Master for a detailed analysis for the deadweight and draft information of the other load lines.

-In order for the vessel to be able to transit the Suez and Panama canals and the St. Lawrence Seaway should comply with specific requirements mainly in regards with maximum allowed draft and dimensions.
+For the vessel to be able to transit the Suez and Panama canals and the St. Lawrence Seaway it should comply with specific requirements mainly in regards with maximum allowed draft and dimensions.

 2.4.A.
 FOR PANAMA CANAL SUITABLE VESSEL STATE DEADWEIGHT ALL TOLD (METRIC TONS) ON 39FT 6INS (12.039M):

 As described in point 2.2 each vessel has a specific max. deadweight at each draft.
-Therefore, the Baltic Questionnaire asks for what is the max. summer deadweight at a specific draft which at that time is the restriction for Panama Canal.
+Therefore, the Baltic Questionnaire asks for the max. summer deadweight at a specific draft.
+This should be the current restriction for Panama Canal.
 The vessel’s Master can provide this information by doing some calculations by using the max. deadweight, the vessel’s draft and the TPC.